 Pap smear Singapore

-Frequently asked questions on pap smears
+Frequently asked questions on pap smear in Singapore

 What is a pap smear?

 A Pap test is a screening procedure that involves collecting cells from your cervix and examining them under a microscope.
 A Pap test can detect cervical cancer and changes in your cervical cells that may increase your risk of cervical cancer in the future.
+Out of all the health screenings in Singapore, a Pap smear screening is commonly recognised as a cervical cancer screening.

-When should I do my pap smear?
+When should I do my pap smear in Singapore?

 What activities should I avoid before my pap smear?